MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/grid.md

 In the above example, 4 lines have names: `left`, `middle1`, `middle2`, and `right`.

-For more information about line names in the grid overlay, see [Layout using named grid lines](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout/Layout_using_Named_Grid_Lines).
+For more information about line names in the grid overlay, see [Layout using named grid lines](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout/Layout_using_Named_Grid_Lines) at MDN.

 <!--In the demo, **orange** element spans from left to right, with `grid-column: left` and `grid-column: right` CSS.
 Showing line names makes it easier to visualize the start and end position of the element.  -->